fedeizzo/file-analyzer/src/manager/README.md

 * a number that indicates the number of worker that the manager must handle

 ## Structure
 The structure of a manger is basically composed by two threads.
-One read from standard input for new directives, the other communicates with workers.
+One reads from standard input for new directives, the other communicates with workers.

 ### Directives thread
 The task of this thread is very simple: